 In short, every prospect will go through a series of defined stages as they travel through the journey to become a client.
-Content can be used by your firm to speed up the ideal prospects’ journey to be clients of the firm.
-Your aim with your content for LinkedIn is to share content which helps ideal clients at each stage of their buying journey to move to the next stage.
-Your client personas will help you to identify what that content should be and look like.
+Content can be used by your firm to speed up your ideal prospects’ journey to become a new client.
+Your aim with LinkedIn is to share content that helps your ideal clients at each stage of their buying journey to move to the next stage.
+Creating client personas will help you to identify what that content should be and look like.

 Stage: Everything is fine in my world

-With the current amount of turbulence and uncertainty it is extremely unlikely that any business owner will be in this stage.
-However, if they were your content would need to be very strategically focused and generally interesting to your ideal client.
-For example, at the moment this could be some discussion on what factors are going to help the economy bounce back after lockdown.
-Or articles which show what is happening to demand and general human behaviour in other countries when lockdown restrictions start to be lifted.
+With the current amount of turbulence and uncertainty, it’s extremely unlikely that any business owner will be in this stage.
+If they were, your content would need to be very strategically focused and generally interesting to your ideal client.
+At the moment this could be some discussion on what factors are going to help the economy bounce back after lockdown.
+Or articles that show what is happening to demand and general human behaviour in other countries when lockdown restrictions start to be lifted.

 Many business owners have secured their business for lockdown so are probably wondering what they need to do to bounce back after lockdown restrictions are lifted.
 So right now content on LinkedIn such as “things you need to know or do after lockdown in order to bounce back” would work really well.